-To the extent permitted by the Act, any outstanding advances or other payments due to the Employer by the Employee will be deducted before payment of any amounts under this clause are made.
+To the extent permitted by the Act, any outstanding advances or other payments due to the Employer by the Employee will be deducted before payment of any wages are made.
+Any deduction will be in accordance with the requirements of section 324 of the FW Act.